 Both Hugo and Maryna have been part of SwissMAP since the first phase of the project.
 Hugo joined our Statistical Mechanics project led by Stanislav Smirnov (UNIGE) at the very beginning of the program in 2014.
-Former master student to Wendelin Werner (ETH Zurich), former PhD student of Stanislav Smirnov (UNIGE) and a close collaborator of Ioan Manolescu (UniFR) and Vincent Tassion (ETH Zurich), Hugo has greatly contributed in our mission to promote collaborative above all a collaborative process."7
+Former master student to Wendelin Werner (ETH Zurich), former PhD student of Stanislav Smirnov (UNIGE) and a close collaborator of Ioan Manolescu (UniFR) and Vincent Tassion (ETH Zurich), Hugo has greatly contributed in our mission to promote collaborative research.